-I developed simulations to predict the fate of reintroduced American Chestnut in the Appalachians.
-By the mid 1900s, American chestnut was extirpated by a blight that was imported from Japan in the early 1900s.
-Asian chestnuts are largely resistant, and recent cross breads (genetically 94% American and 6% Asian) share blight resistance, therefore are candidates for reintroduction.
-However, the Appalachians have changed over the last 100 years due to insect plagues, changes in management and climate.
-I am combining information from lab and field trials, with landschape information to predict how the blight-resistant breed would fare upon its reintroduction in the Appalachions.
+I developed simulations to predict the fate of reintroduced American chestnut trees in the Appalachians.
+By the mid-1900s, American chestnut was wiped out by a blight that was imported from Japan in the early 1900s.
+Asian chestnuts are largely resistant, and recent cross breeds (genetically 94% American and 6% Asian) share blight resistance, therefore are candidates for reintroduction.
+However, the Appalachians have changed over the last 100 years due to insect plagues and changes in land management and climate.
+I am combining information from lab and field trials with landscape information to predict how the new blight-resistant breed would fare upon its reintroduction in the Appalachians.

 Accomplishments

-Developed a module for the LANDIS simulation platform that better incorporates interactions between climate change and competition for light and water between trees.
-LANDIS is windows software developed in C#.
-It took a lot of mathematics, statistics and foremost a lot of debugging to get PnET-Succession going and we frequently use other tools to test parts of the code.
-I learned a lot of C#, Visual Studio 2010, 2013, R and some python.
-PnET-Succession is currently used in ~5 universities and the food and agricultural organisation (FAO) of the United Nations.
+Developed a module, PnET-Succession, for the LANDIS-II Forest Landscape Simulation Model simulation platform that better incorporates interactions between climate change and competition for light and water between trees.
+LANDIS is Windows software developed in C#.
+This required extensive use of C#, Visual Studio 2010, 2013, R and some Python.
+PnET-Succession is currently used in several universities and the Food and Agricultural Organisation (FAO) of the United Nations.

 PnET-Succession comes with an installation file I developed in INNO, so I am experienced in the issues that come with transplanting software to other computers.

-PnET-Succession comes with comprehensive technical documentation that I have kept up to date during the development process.
+Wrote comprehensive technical documentation that I have kept up to date during the development process.

-Additionally I developed a user interface (see Portfolio), originally for my own convenience but it is now used by ~10 users in 3 or 4 universities so I am experienced in developing windows forms applications.
-The user interface uses threading and backgroundworkers to load maps and data.
+Additionally I developed a user interface (see Portfolio) as a Windows Forms application.
+The user interface uses threading and BackgroundWorkers to load maps and data.

 Publications